tostanoski/about/README.md

 ## How do I get in touch with you?

 That's a bit up in the air right now.
 I still hate email, and Twitter has become, well, whatever the hell Twitter is now.
 I guess for now seek out @tommytoastnose on Instagram.
 Wait, that's a private account now.
 Ugh, I hate modern communication.
 Fine, <tom@nerdnest.net>.
 Happy now?

+I also added a discussion forum to the page.
+Feel free to ask me questions there.